• About

 Share on FacebookShare on Twitter

-The boy’s maternal grandmother reportedly told investigators that Sarah Humiston was “abusive and demeaning” and that she had considered calling child protective services.
-Extended family and neighbors allegedly raised concerns about the children’s upbringing.
+Statements from extended family and neighbors appear to corroborate some of these claims.
+The boy’s maternal grandmother reportedly told investigators that Sarah Humiston was emotionally abusive and controlling, and that she had once considered alerting child protective services.
+Other relatives and community members have described longstanding concerns about the children’s well-being and the household’s insularity.

-Defense attorneys maintain the teen was previously described as “kind, respectful, and deeply devoted” to his family.
-They argue the family’s psychological dynamics and alleged abuse are crucial to understanding the case.
+Defense attorneys maintain that the teen was previously described by others as kind, respectful, and strongly devoted to his family.
+They argue that those attributes, alongside alleged exposure to psychological abuse, are critical to understanding what may have led to the fatal events last October.

 Tags: child abuse allegationsdecline hearingdomestic violenceFall City homicidefamily isolationfamily tragedyfirearm accessforensic evaluationhomeschool investigationHumiston familyjuvenile courtjuvenile justiceKing County courtmental health in teensreligious extremismSeattle area newssurvivalist ideologyteen murder caseWashington state crime